On milking the HLvM model [fluff piece]

 3.6 Conspicuously absent from the above is Libertarianism, a system where all business - big or small - is left largely alone by government.
 Obvious as to why: it is no neither coalition’s interest to uphold it and so leave their foes any economic power at all.

-3.7 Now, simply as a knee-jerk reaction to the Left’s socialism, libertarian fractions are always found among the Right.
-But they remain fractions, always to be discarded in actual power in favour of hobbling or outright nationalizing big business, lest the Left have any power to wield.
+3.7 Now, simply as a knee-jerk reaction to the Left’s socialism, libertarian factions are always found among the Right.
+But they remain factions, always to be discarded in actual power in favour of hobbling or outright nationalizing big business, lest the Left have any power to wield.

 3.8 Also, due to the sheer number of businesses that are to be left alone (remember, many Middles, few Highs), this Interventionist system may resemble libertarianism if you squint, hence the otherwise inexplicable tendency for libertarians to be almost always of the Right.